-If outside temperatures drop to 3 °C, the symbol 2⁄3 illuminates in the Triple-Info-Display or the Board-Info-Display as a warning for icy road conditions.
-2⁄3 remains illuminated until temperatures reach at least 5 °C.
+If the outside temperature drops to 3 °C, the symbol ♣ illuminates in the Triple-Info-Display or the Board-Info-Display as a warning for icy road conditions. ♣ remains illuminated until the temperature reaches at least 5 °C.

 In vehicles with Graphic-Info-Display or Color-Info-Display, a warning message appears in the display as a warning for icy road conditions.
 There is no message below -5 °C.